wendahere/GoGetter/Journal.md

 https://developers.google.com/apps-script/guides/html/reference/run

 and managed to get functions in the .gs file to run by clicking a button in the html page.

+### Friday 11/12/2020

+Wen Da did programming at home.
+He added more dropdown menus.

+### Weekends 12-13/12/2020

+Wen Da added submit buttons and made it such that the dropdown menu will get its options from the google sheets.
+Currently, Year, class, student name are working.
+Added a text box to edit the points.
+Able to retrieve the amount typed in the box.
+More submit buttons are added for these.

+## Week 14 (14/12/2020 to 19/12/2020)

+### Monday 14/12/2020

+T11c was closed.
+Everyone worked from home/took break.

+### Tuesday 15/12/2020

+Wen Da and Allen worked on finishing up the PSU Wiring.
+Left is the heatshrink for insultation.

+Mr Soh brought Wen Da, Allen and Reynard to Sung Hoe Sheet Metal Works.
+The hollow tube frame is done.
+We discussed any changes and gave Mr Pao the legs and drawer slides.